gewarren/docs/docs/framework/data/adonet/dataset-datatable-dataview/security.md

 #### Extending programmatically (.NET Framework, .NET Core, .NET 5.0+)

-The list of allowed types can also be extended programmatically by using [`AppDomain.SetData`](https://docs.microsoft.com/en-us/dotnet/api/system.appdomain.setdata) with the well-known key _System.Data.DataSetDefaultAllowedTypes_, as shown below.
+The list of allowed types can also be extended programmatically by using [AppDomain.SetData](/dotnet/api/system.appdomain.setdata) with the well-known key _System.Data.DataSetDefaultAllowedTypes_, as shown in the following code.

 ```cs
 Type[] extraAllowedTypes = new Type[]